 HubSpot’s Marketing Hub not only has a ton of little automation features across all of its tools (think: scheduling social media posts or getting a notification email when a form is submitted), but it also has an entire automation engine built on top of the CRM called Workflows.

-Most marketers looking into HubSpot’s Marketing Hub are looking to do one main thing: generate more leads, but how do you actually, tactically, do this?
+Most marketers looking into HubSpot’s Marketing Hub are looking to do one main thing: generate more leads.
+But how do you actually do this?